Cshayan/Anime-Manager-v2-Client/README.md

 6. View more details like Trailer, Synopsis and Reviews of any particular anime.
 7. Mark the status of your anime in the watchlist as you go along.
 8. Add your favourite website URL against your anime and watch them directly by clicking just one button.
+9. Share your watchlist with anyone to view.
-9. Toogle between light and dark theme according to your choice.
+10. Toogle between light and dark theme according to your choice.
+11. Update your profile details (profile picture as of now)
+12. View stats and activity history in the dashboard

 ## Related